Fact checkedExpert's opinion

 Unfortunately, the human body tends to want to hold onto fat around the waistline and belly because of evolution.
 Fat helps to insulate organs and provide energy if there is a lack of access to food and nutrition for an extended time.
 Regularly exercising and eating a healthy diet can help offset genetics, hormonal response, and other contributing factors to stubborn lower belly fat.

-How Does Lower Belly Fat Impacts Health?
+How Does Lower Belly Fat Impact Health?

 It is crucial to reduce excess fat around the abdomen and waistline.
 It can contribute to various metabolic syndromes[3] diseases and disturbances.
 Persons with belly fat that is hard to lose may have an increased risk for type 2 diabetes, cardiovascular disease, stroke, cancer, and other ailments.
 Women, in particular, may have more health risks[4] and dangers because of their lower belly fat than men.